thaliproject/Thali_CordovaPlugin/doc/api/identityexchange.md

 1. `app`: `express` - Thali's Express-PouchDB Express application instance
 2. `replicationManager`: `ThaliReplicationManager` - a `ThaliReplicationManager` instance used for replicating data between devices.
 It's state must be off.
+3. `port`: number - As defined in `ThaliReplicationManager` start method
+4. `dbName`: string - As defined in `ThaliReplicationManager` start method
+5. `deviceName`: string - As defined in `ThaliReplicationManager` start method, this is usually the device's public key hash as obtained from thaliReplicationManager.getDeviceIdentity()

 #### Return Value
 `IdentityExchange` - the initialized `IdentityExchange` module used for identity exchange between devices.